dimagi/Vellum/README.md

 Setup
 -----

-Vellum expects jQuery and Underscore.js to be present.
+Vellum expects jQuery, Underscore.js, and Twitter Bootstrap (version 2.2.2) to be present.
 It also expects `SaveButton` from CommCare HQ ([link](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/hqwebapp/static/hqwebapp/js/main.js)) to be present, or you can use the version included in `js/`, which may be out of date.